OlivierJoris/Grid-based-mini-games/README.md

+# Grid based mini games

-# Mobile application with mini games which are based on a grid.
+Mobile application with mini games which are based on a grid.
 It was realized during the course of *Object-oriented programming on mobile devices* given by Laurent Mathy at the University of Liège.

-Application .

 ## Members
 Group's name: GoffartHoussaJoris